 His eye-catching performances convinced Barcelona to fork out £142million for his signature in January 2018.
 Money well spent…

 CM: Bruno Fernandes

-Fernandes only completed his £47million move to Manchester United in January 2020, but he’s already made an incredible impact at Old Trafford.
+Fernandes only completed his £47million move to Manchester United in January 2020, but he made an instant impact.

 The Portugal international has been the catalyst for their recent revival, registering 28 goals and 17 assists in his first 53 appearances in all competitions during his first year at Old Trafford.